-The total water use for wool production (0.102 m/kg clean wool) is lower than Kering's estimate of water use for wool produced from conventional production (0.366 m/kg clean wool) and is significantly lower than the comparable water rating for the production of other fibres such as cotton (5.03 m/kg conventional cotton) (Kering 2018).
+The total water use for wool production (0.117 m3/kg clean wool) is lower than Kering's estimate of water use for wool produced from conventional production (0.366 m3/kg clean wool) and is significantly lower than the comparable water rating for the production of other fibres such as cotton (5.03 m3/kg conventional cotton) (Kering 2018).

-Water Pollution Water pollution created as a result of the use of agricultural chemicals (eg. fertilisers and pesticides) that are then leached from the ecosystem and runoff into surrounding waterways.
+Water Pollution are then leached from the ecosystem and runoff Water pollution created as a result of the use of agricultural chemicals (eg. fertilisers and pesticides) that are then leached from the ecosystem and runoff into surrounding waterways.
 Calculated as kg of pollutant per kg clean fleece produced.
 Metric 1 Nitrogen leaching into the waterways 0.000 kg / kg Clean Wool Metric 2 Phosphorus leaching into the waterways Not calculated kg / kg Clean Wool

-No fertiliser was used.
+Only a limited amount of organic fertiliser was used on the property.
 Functioning grasslands ensure that negligible leaching and run-off from manure deposited in grasslands by stock.
 Riparian areas in good condition also provide increased filtering services to mitigate any pollutants released by leaching.

-8. Groundcover assessment:
+7. Groundcover assessment:

-FarmMap4D is a commercially available GIS information system available in an on-line format.
+FarmMap4D is a commercially available GIS information system available in an online format.
 It allows customised and easy to use mapping, reporting and analysis tools to analyse the condition of land over time.